Skip to content

 Dual-frequency

-Ultralight 30g GPS watch with dual-frequency GPS, 38 hours of GPS battery, and an approachable price.
-The best entry point for ruckers who want accurate tracking without spending Garmin money.
+Ultralight AMOLED GPS watch with dual-frequency GPS, 41 hours of GPS battery, and an approachable price.
+The best entry point for ruckers who want accurate tracking without spending Garmin money - now with a sharp AMOLED touchscreen, an action button, and a built-in mic.

 Strengths